jajimenez/docflow/README.md

                             └── process_document   (mapped — one task per page)
 ```

-Each `process_document` task fetches the wiki page text, splits it into chunks,
+Each `process_document` task fetches the wiki page text (in Markdown format), splits it
-generates embeddings, and writes them to the knowledge database.
+into chunks, generates embeddings, and writes them to the knowledge database.

 #### `ingest_confluence_spaces`

 Runs on a **daily** schedule.
 Ingests every Confluence space listed in the
-`docflow_confluence_targets` Airflow variable.
+`confluence_targets` Airflow variable.

 ```
 set_up_database